 Ariel Square Four is one of the most charismatic British motorcycles created after the global economic crisis of the 1930s.
-The combination of its 4-cylinder engine with its 996-cc capacity resulted in a unique motorcycle that was in a class of its own because such a combination is rarely used with classical motorcycles.
+The combination of its 4-cylinder engine with its 996-cc capacity resulted in a unique motorcycle that was in a class of its own because such a combination is rarely used with classic motorcycles.
 Despite its big mass of 197 kg, this motorcycle would easily achieve the speed of 160 km/h, and it was easy to drive.

-The side-car is a 1948 Bernardet Grand Routier GR.48, on an original 1948 T frame.
+The sidecar is a 1948 Bernardet Grand Routier GR.48, on an original 1948 T frame.

-It was also produced in the model Grand Sport GS.48 Records du Monde type Avion.
+It was also produced in the model Grand Sport GS.48 Records du Monde type Avion

 |Manufacturer||Ariel, Great Britain|